 This scholarship was founded in 1931 by gifts under the will of Duncan McNaughton, of Roma.

-Two scholarships are awarded to students about to enter the final year of their first Honours degree course within the Faculty of Arts.
+Two scholarships are awarded to students about to enter the final year of their first Honours degree course within the Faculty of Humanities and Social Sciences.
 They are awarded on the basis of merit and general suitability.

 This scholarship was founded in 1936 by pecuniary gifts from Mr Simon Edwin Munro, Mrs Helena Mary Whitehouse and Mrs Jessie Hamon, in memory of Mrs Mary Alison Miles Munro.